Hindenburg Programme: War economy

-The Hindenburg Programme was provided with a legal basis in the Auxiliary Service Law, implemented on 6 December.
+The Hindenburg Programme was given legal basis by the Auxiliary Service Law, implemented on 6 December.
 The German Army returned 125,000 skilled workers to the war economy and exempted 800,000 workers from conscription from September 1916 to July 1917.
-Steel production in February 1917 was 252000 LT short of expectations and explosives production was 1100 LT below the target, which added to the pressure on Ludendorff to retreat to the Hindenburg Line.
-Despite the shortfalls, by the summer of 1917, the Westheer artillery park had increased from 5,300 to 6,700 field guns and from 3,700 to 4,300 heavy guns, many being newer models of superior performance.
+Steel production in February 1917 was 252000 LT short of expectations.
+Explosives production was 1100 LT below the target.
+The failures added to the pressure on Ludendorff to retreat to the Hindenburg Line.
+Despite the shortfalls, by the summer of 1917, the number of guns in the Westheer artillery park, had increased from 5,300 to 6,700 field guns and from 3,700 to 4,300 heavy guns, many being newer models of superior performance.
 Machine-gun output enabled each division to have 54 heavy and 108 light machine-guns and for the number of Maschinengewehr-Scharfschützen-Abteilungen (MGA, machine-gun sharpshooter detachments) to be increased.
-The greater output was insufficient to equip the new divisions and existing divisions which still had two artillery brigades with two regiments each, lost a regiment and the brigade headquarters, leaving three regiments.
+The greater output was insufficient to equip the new divisions and existing divisions, that still had two artillery brigades with two regiments each, lost a regiment and the brigade headquarters, leaving three regiments, to make up the establishment of the new divisions.
 Against the new scales of equipment, British divisions in early 1917 had 64 heavy and 192 light machine-guns and the French 88 heavy and 432 light machine-guns.

 Slave labour

 The imposition of compulsory labour for prisoners of war and deported Belgian and Polish workers began in August 1915.
 Three decrees of increasing severity were issued between 15 August 1915 and 13 May 1916.
-On 26 October 1916, 729 people who were unemployed or "work-shy" were picked up and by the time that deportations ceased on 10 February 1917, 115 deportation operations had taken place.
+On 26 October 1916, 729 people who were unemployed or "work-shy" were picked up and by the time that deportations ceased on 10 February 1917, 115 deportation operations to Germany had taken place.
 The hope of OHL to obtain 20,000 workers per week was not realised and only 60,847 deportations were achieved.
 The army took the Belgians to camps where a deliberately harsh regime was imposed to coerce the victims into signing employment contracts under duress to make them "volunteers".
 Conditions in the camps were so poor that in a few months, 1,316 inmates died; despite the rigours, only 13,376 Belgians capitulated, the odious treatment meted out by the Germans creating anger and bitterness, rather than docility.
 The Pope condemned the deportations and neutral opinion, particularly in the United States, was more outraged than at any time since the francs-tireur massacres of August 1914.
-Well-attended rallies were held in many cities and attempts by the US president, Woodrow Wilson, to mediate a peace deal with the combatants were a failure.
+Well-attended rallies were held in many cities and attempts by the US president, Woodrow Wilson, to mediate a peace deal with the combatants failed.
 US opinion became overwhelmingly pro-Entente over the winter of 1916–1917.